 United States International Trade Commission.

-Notice that the Commission will accept additional comments from the public on certain petitions for duty suspensions and reductions included in its preliminary report to the House Committee on Ways and Means and the Senate Committee on Finance.
+Notice that the Commission will accept additional comments from the public, during the period June 12 to June 22, 2020, on petitions for duty suspensions and reductions that the Commission places in Category VI in the preliminary report that it sends to the House Committee on Ways and Means and the Senate Committee on Finance on June 9, 2020.

-The Commission intends to provide a limited opportunity for members of the public to submit additional comments on certain petitions for duty suspensions and reductions.
-Under the American Manufacturing Competitiveness Act of 2016 (the Act), the Commission will submit a preliminary report on the petitions for duty suspensions and reductions that have been filed with it to the House Ways and Means Committee and the Senate Finance Committee on June 9, 2017.
+The Commission will provide a limited opportunity for members of the public to submit additional comments on certain petitions for duty suspensions and reductions.
+Under the American Manufacturing Competitiveness Act of 2016 (the Act), the Commission must submit its preliminary report on the petitions for duty suspensions and reductions that have been filed with it to the House Committee on Ways and Means and the Senate Committee on Finance on June 9, 2020.

-In that report, the Commission will categorize petitions as (a) petitions that meet the requirements of the Act with or without modification (Category I, II, III, or IV petitions), (b) petitions that do not contain the information required by the Act or that were not filed by a likely beneficiary (Category V petitions), and (c) petitions that the Commission does not recommend for inclusion in a miscellaneous tariff bill (Category VI petitions).
-The Commission has decided that it will accept additional comments from the public on any petitions that are listed as Category VI petitions for a ten day period beginning on June 12, 2017, at 8:45 a.m.
-As provided below, all such comments must be submitted to the Commission electronically through the Commission Web site https://www.usitc.gov/mtbps.
+In that report, the Commission must categorize each petition as either (a) a petition that meets the requirements of the Act with or without modification (Category I, II, III, or IV petitions), (b) a petition that does not contain the information required by the Act or that was not filed by a likely beneficiary (Category V petitions), or (c) a petition that the Commission does not recommend for inclusion in a miscellaneous tariff bill (Category VI petitions).
+The Commission has decided that it will accept additional comments from the public on any petitions that are listed as Category VI petitions for a ten-day period beginning on June 12, 2020, at 8:45 a.m.
+As provided below, all such comments must be submitted to the Commission electronically through the Commission website https://mtbps.usitc.gov.
 The Commission will not accept comments filed in paper form or in any other form or format.

-All Commission offices are located in the United States International Trade Commission Building, 500 E Street SW., Washington, DC.
-The public file for this proceeding may be viewed on the Commission's MTBPS at https://www.usitc.gov/mtbps.
+All Commission offices are located in the United States International Trade Commission Building, 500 E Street SW, Washington, DC.
+You may view the public file for this proceeding on the Commission's Miscellaneous Tariff Bill Petition System (MTBPS) at https://mtbps.usitc.gov.